A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Normal Forms

-\begin{proof} From Lemma \ref{nopotcan} and \ref{nopotcont}, it follows that for any given group element we can find a word satisfying the hypothesis of the theorem.
-It remains to show that this is unique and that it satisfies the property concerning tail equivalence.
+\begin{proof} From Lemmas \ref{nopotcan} and \ref{nopotcont}, it follows that for any given group element we can find a word satisfying the hypothesis of the theorem.
+It remains to show that this is unique.
+By way of contradiction assume that are two distinct standard forms that satisfy conditions $(1)$ and $(2)$ of the Theorem, and represent the same element of $G$.
+Assume without loss of generality that $p_m\geq s_n$.